WordPress

 In our view, any missed malware indicates a failed scanner.
 Defender missed about 30% of the malware on our test site, including a particularly nasty redirect infection.
 Normally, this would be a dealbreaker.
 However, Defender does offer a strong user experience for vulnerability management, albeit as a paid feature.

-4. Sucuri sucuri - Best WordPress Anti-Malware Website Plugins of 2024
+sucuri - Best WordPress Anti-Malware Website Plugins

 In a word, Sucuri was a disappointment.
 We had high expectations for the most popular WordPress security plugin, but the experience fell short.